-- 0.25 cup Pernod or other anise flavoured liqueur
+- 2 ounces Pernod (or other anise flavoured liqueur)

-Cook uncovered for 25 minutes for average thickness filets or 2-5 minutes more for thicker, less for thinner
+- Cook uncovered for about 10-12 minutes for average thickness fillets or about 3-5 minutes more for thicker ones.

-Carefully remove the fillets from the pan and arrange on serving plates.
+- Carefully remove the fillets from the pan and arrange on serving plates.
 Drizzle the remaining pan liquids over the salmon.
+Serve immediately.